Robust-to-Dynamics Optimization: Introduction

 \subsection{Outline and contributions of the paper}

-The work culminating in this paper was initiated in 2014 and a preliminary version of it appears as a conference paper in~\cite{rdo_cdc15}.
-The outline of the current paper is as follows.

-In Section \ref{sec:R-LD-LP}, we study RDO problems in the case where the optimization problem is a linear program and the dynamics are linear: we call these problems R-LD-LPs (for robust to linear dynamics linear programs).
-We start by studying some basic properties of the feasible set $\mathcal{S}$ of an R-LD-LP.
-We show that $\mathcal{S}$ is not always polyhedral and that testing membership of a point to $\mathcal{S}$ is NP-hard (Theorem~\ref{thm:S.closed.convex.invariant.non.polyhedral.nphard}).
-In Section~\ref{subsec:outer.approx.LDLP}, we study a sequence of natural outer approximations $S_r$ to $\mathcal{S}$ that get tighter and tighter as $r$ grows.
+\aaa{In Section \ref{sec:R-LD-LP}, we study robust to linear dynamics linear programs (R-LD-LPs), which are RDO problems where the optimization problem is a linear program and the dynamics are linear. \st{In Section 2, we study RDO problems in the case where the optimization problem is a linear program and the dynamics are linear: we call these problems R-LD-LPs (for robust to linear dynamics linear programs).We start by studying some basic properties of the feasible set $\mathcal{S}$ of an R-LD-LP.} We show that the feasible set $\mathcal{S}$ of an R-LD-LP is not always polyhedral and that testing membership of a point to $\mathcal{S}$ is NP-hard (Theorem~\ref{thm:S.closed.convex.invariant.non.polyhedral.nphard}).} In Section~\ref{subsec:outer.approx.LDLP}, we study a sequence of natural outer approximations $S_r$ to $\mathcal{S}$ that get tighter and tighter as $r$ grows.
 We give a polynomial-time checkable criterion for testing whether $S_r=\mathcal{S}$ for a given nonnegative integer $r$ (Lemma~\ref{lemma:termination}).
 We then characterize three conditions that may stop convergence of $S_r$ to $\mathcal{S}$ from happening in a finite number of steps (Propositions~\ref{prop:rho>1.convergence.not.finite},~\ref{prop:convergence.not.finite.without.origin}, ~\ref{prop:P.unbounded.not.finite}, and Theorem~\ref{thm:S.closed.convex.invariant.non.polyhedral.nphard}, part(ii)).
-These conditions have previously appeared in the literature on invariant sets (see e.g.~\cite[Sect.
-2.2]{athanasopoulos2016computing}).
-To the best of our knowledge however, there are no formal arguments that show why all three of the conditions are needed to guarantee finite convergence.
-Once this is clarified, the main theorem of Section~\ref{subsec:outer.approx.LDLP} (Theorem~\ref{thm.polyhedrality}) shows that under these three conditions, convergence of $S_r$ to $\mathcal{S}$ is not only finite but takes a number of steps that can be computed in time polynomial in the size of the data.
-Our proof also shows that all instances of R-LD-LP for which the spectral radius of the matrix defining the linear dynamics is upper bounded by a constant less than one can be solved in polynomial time.
+These conditions have previously appeared \aaa{as assumptions} in the literature on invariant sets (\aaa{see, e.g.,~\cite[Sect.
+2.2]{athanasopoulos2016computing} and references therein}), \aaa{but to} the best of our knowledge, there are no formal arguments that show why all three of the conditions are needed to guarantee finite convergence.
+Once this is clarified, \aaa{the main theorem of Section~\ref{subsec:outer.approx.LDLP} (Theorem~\ref{thm.polyhedrality}) shows that under these three conditions, convergence of $S_r$ to $\mathcal{S}$ is not only finite but takes a number of steps that can be computed in time polynomial in the size of the data.
+Our proof also shows that all instances of R-LD-LP for which the spectral radius of the matrix defining the linear dynamics is upper bounded by a constant less than one can be solved in polynomial time.}